Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

 Texas Gov. Greg Abbott (R) has threatened to arrest runaway lawmakers found hiding in the state, a warning recently weakened by an Austin judge who signed a temporary restraining order preventing their arrest, but still taken seriously by the Democrats.
 By the weekend, the delegation had decided to keep a core group of 26 members in the District as “an active presence” working with Congress on federal voting rights legislation, according to a statement.
 Many have moved to undisclosed locations, where they can continue to evade returning to the House chamber.

 Thierry’s daughter, Klaire, got the idea for her disguise after watching a video of a state trooper and a staff member for the sergeant-at-arms show up to Thierry’s capitol office to take her into custody.
 (Thierry was already on a plane to the District.)
-It “felt so overwhelming and disheartening,” Thierry said, to realize that her daughter thinks the only way she’d get to see her mom again is as a fugitive.
+It “felt so overwhelming and disheartening,” Thierry says, to realize that her daughter thinks the only way she’d get to see her mom again is as a fugitive.

 More than a dozen Republican-led state legislatures across the country have successfully adopted new voting restrictions.
 Democrats in those states protested too.
 But none have made a chess move as dramatic or splashy as the runaway Texas lawmakers.